DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-21-continuous-applications.md

   }]
 }) }}

-## Research findings

-TODO

 ## Next steps

-Whilst the results of this research showed some promise, we decided not to implement these changes until we were able to understand the potential impact on providers.
+We plan to test this design with candidates.

+We also need to understand the potential impact on providers and any new requirements for the [Manage teacher training applications](/manage-teacher-training-applications/) service.